Kaminey: Plot

-Charlie and Guddu are twins who were raised in Mumbai.
+Charlie Sharma and Sanjay "Guddu" Kumar Sharma are twins who were raised in Mumbai.
 Charlie lisps while Guddu stutters.
-Charlie likes to take shortcuts to fulfill his dream of becoming a bookmaker at the racecourse where he works for three criminal brothers who fix races.
+Charlie likes to take shortcuts to fulfill his dream of becoming a bookmaker at the racecourse, where he works for three criminal brothers who fix races.
 He is closer to the youngest brother Mikhail than to Guddu, to whom he is hostile.
 A jockey deceives Charlie when he bets ₹100 thousand on a horse during a fixed race, losing all of his savings.
 Seeking revenge, Charlie locates the jockey in an upmarket city hotel.

 At the same hotel, policemen Lobo and Lele kill three drug dealers and collect a guitar case containing cocaine, which they must deliver to drug lord Tashi.
 Charlie and his men invade the jockey's hotel room and take all his possessions.
-The ensuing chase leads to the hotel car park where Lobo and Lele are placing the guitar case in their van.
+The ensuing chase leads to the hotel car park, where Lobo and Lele are placing the guitar case in their van.
 Charlie and his men seize the van to escape from the jockey's men and realise they have stolen a police vehicle, whilst also discovering the cocaine, which Charlie steals to sell.
 The policemen, upon returning, discover that the cocaine is missing and set out to find Charlie.

-Meanwhile, Guddu's lover Sweety, sister of the politician Sunil Bhope, reveals that she is pregnant with Guddu's child and expresses her wish to marry Guddu.
+Meanwhile, Guddu's lover, Sweety, sister of the politician Sunil Shekhar Bhope, reveals that she is pregnant with Guddu's child and expresses her wish to marry Guddu.
 They marry later that night.
 Bhope hears about his sister's actions and sends his men to apprehend the lovers.
-Bhope's men gatecrash Guddu's wedding and beat him, then realise that he is a migrant from Uttar Pradesh.
+Bhope's men gatecrash Guddu's wedding and beat him, only to realise that he is a migrant from Uttar Pradesh.
 This enrages Bhope, who orders his men to kill Guddu and return Sweety to his house so he can arrange a marriage for her.
 Sweety fights off her brother's henchmen and escapes with Guddu.

 Charlie tells Mikhail about the cocaine, who is delighted.
 When Charlie returns to retrieve the case, Bhope and his men are waiting inside the van.
-One of Bhope's men recognises Guddu as Charlie's twin and Bhope demands that Charlie reveal Guddu's whereabouts.
+One of Bhope's men recognises Guddu as Charlie's twin, and Bhope demands that Charlie reveal Guddu's whereabouts.
 An inebriated Mikhail interrupts their conversation and is killed by Bhope.